geunchulshin/Business_licences_analysis/README.md

 o `data` Includes the data sources utilized in the paper: raw data and analysis data.

+o `models` Includes the models made from `scripts/04-model.R`.

 o `paper` Includes the Quarto document, reference bibliography file and the rendered PDF.

 o `scripts` Includes the R scripts utilized for data simulation, downloading, cleaning, testing and modelling.

+o `sketches` Includes sketches of table and graph.

 ## How to Run
 0. For simulation and testing, run `scripts/00-simulate_data.R`